 - 4. Use a bright light inside the element to inspect for damage.
 Check the element very carefully for pin holes or other damage that will allow dirt to leak through the paper media.
-Replace filter element if dirty or damaged. - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
+Replace element if necessary. - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
 Replace the filter if any cracks, tears, or other damage to the sealing surface are noted.